Gabaldonlab/perSVade/README.md

 `./scripts/perSVade.py --ref reference_genome.fasta --threads 4 -o ./output_directory -f1 reads_FWD.fastq.gz -f2 reads_FWD.fastq.gz --mitochondrial_chromosome chr_mito --mitochondrial_code 3 --gDNA_code 12 -gff features.gff  --run_smallVarsCNV --skip_SVcalling --caller all --coverage 20 --ploidy 2 --remove_smallVarsCNV_nonEssentialFiles`

+This will align the reads with `bwa mem` and run `GATK HaplotypeCaller`, `freebayes` and `bcftools call` on the provided reads.
+The variants are filtered with the default parameters and the specified coverage.
+The resulting variants are be merged and annotated with `Ensembl VEP`.
+In addition, the read depth of each gene will be calculated with `mosdepth`.

 Type `./scripts/perSVade.py -h` to understand wahat is the meaning of these options.
 Some important remarks:

 1. `--mitochondrial_code` and `--gDNA_code` are the NCBI translation code of your species, check them in https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi .
 Note that they may be wrong sometimes, so that it is good to double check with the literature.